Rising seniors typically enroll in five courses, which is a standard course load. The following circumstances may allow seniors to take six courses:

 Hersey Scholars Program: The Hersey Scholars Program has a competitive application process, with decisions announced before the course selection deadline.
 You are well served by having realistic expectations about your chances for selection.
 Please consult with Dr. Thomas Fisher <tfisher@hotchkiss.org>, instructor in humanities, should you have any questions about your eligibility.

 Note that incoming upper mids and seniors must have a credit in U.S. history to meet the graduation requirements.
-Please consult with the Head of the Humanities & Social Sciences Department, Mr. Michael Eckert <meckert@hotchkiss.org>, or the Dean of Academic Life, Mr. Richard Davis <rdavis@hotchkiss.org> with any questions about these requirements.
+Please consult with the Head of the Humanities & Social Sciences Department, Mr. Phil Hodosy, or the Dean of Academic Life, Mr. Richard Davis <rdavis@hotchkiss.org> with any questions about these requirements.

 Which level?
-Your Languages teacher will inform you if you are being recommended for a level other than your current trajectory (i.e. if you are in CN250Y and they are recommending you for CN380Y, they would let you know; if they are recommending you for CN350Y they will not).
-If you have any questions about your placement, please reach out to your current Languages teacher.
+Your Language teacher will inform you if you are being recommended for a level other than your current trajectory (i.e. if you are in CN250Y and they are recommending you for CN380Y, they would let you know; if they are recommending you for CN350Y they will not).
+If you have any questions about your placement, please reach out to your current Language teacher.

 Diploma requirement.
 Students who enter Hotchkiss in their prep or lower mid years are required to complete study in Languages through the 300 level to be eligible for a diploma.
 More information about language course selection.